zzz-client/zzz/Untitled.md

 2. Get Scope (returns Collections)
 3. Get Collection (returns Collections/Entities)
 4. Get Entity
-5. Get Environment (Globals is just a special environment)
+5. Get Context (Globals is just a special context)
 6. Get Authorizations
 7. Get Authorization

 # Interfaces

-## REST & Run Server
+## REST & Act Server

 1. GET only supported method for now
 2. Passing "format" as a query parameter with GET will apply variable values
-3. PATCH performs (runs) the request and passes back its results
+3. PATCH performs the request (Acts on the Entity) and passes back its results
 4. OPTIONS works because of CORS
 5. The file extension used in the request determines the return format
     - json